Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-Prohibited to launch, land, or operate a drone in any City park or open space except for emergency landings by City law and code enforcement officers.
+Prohibits launch, landing, or operation of drones in any city park or open space, except for emergency landings authorized by city law enforcement or code enforcement officers.

 Restrictions

-No recreational or commercial drone use in city parks or open space.
+Complete prohibition of recreational and commercial drone operations in city parks and open spaces.

 View source